keltonhalbert/svelte-maplibre-gl/README.md

 Everyone is welcome to contribute to this project!
 There are many ways to support the project, such as:

-- Trying it out and reporting any issues or missing features you encounter
+- Trying it out and reporting any issues or missing fundamental features
-- Expanding or improving the examples
+- Expanding, improving, or suggesting new examples
 - Anything else you can think of!

 Your contributions are greatly appreciated.